ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 To address these concerns, we've paused all non-bugfix go-ipfs releases as we improve our testing practices and build out our testing and network simulation infrastructure.
-We felt this measure necessary as testing tends to become a secondary concern in the face of new features and pressing performance improvements.
+This is important to ensure improved testing doesn't become a secondary concern in the face of new features and pressing performance improvements.

-However, even with our current testing practices, these regressions should have been caught by pre-release testing.
-Furthermore, a better release process (e.g. the ability to cut patch releases) would have enabled us to quickly release fixes for these regressions and would have enabled our users to quickly deploy these fixes without worrying about the potential impact of other unrelated changes.
+However, even with our current testing practices, these regressions should have been caught by rigorous pre-release testing.
+A better release process (e.g. the ability to cut patch releases) would also have enabled us to quickly release fixes for these regressions, and would have enabled our users to quickly deploy these fixes without worrying about the potential impact of additional unrelated changes.

-Therefore, in addition to improving our testing, we're introducing a new release process to ensure that releases have been tested in as many environments as we can, and that we can quickly release bug fixes without waiting an entire release cycle.
+Therefore, in addition to improving our testing, we're introducing a new release process (🙏🙌🎉) to ensure that releases have been tested in as many environments as we can, and that we can quickly release bug fixes without waiting an entire release cycle.